Piclo has launched a new secondary trading marketplace for Capacity Market providers dubbed Piclo Exchange.

 It was designed to provide additional value streams and revenue stacking opportunities on the company’s existing marketplace, Piclo Flex.
 The new marketplace is to optimise participation by providing access to multiple flexibility markets via one interface.

-Indeed, while the Piclo Exchange trial is focused on the Capacity Market, in the future the marketplace has the potential to be applied to other secondary markets, such as distribution system operator (DSO) flexibility markets, Piclo said.
+Indeed, while Piclo Exchange is focused on the Capacity Market, in the future the marketplace has the potential to be applied to other secondary markets, such as distribution system operator (DSO) flexibility markets.